wavefront-mike/wavefront-collector/README.md

 | Linux System Checker | [systemchecker](https://github.com/wavefront-mike/wavefront-integrations-tool/blob/master/docs/README.system_checker.md) | Creates Wavefront events when files matching a pattern are found (e.g., core dumps) or when files have changed | [system_checker.py](https://github.com/wavefront-mike/wavefront-integrations-tool/blob/master/wavefront/system_checker.py) |

 ## Installation

+### Prerequisites
+A couple of Linux development packages are required to run the collector:
+1. libffi-devel
+2. openssl-devel

 Install using pip or using the provided setup.py.

 ```